Derek Cianfrance

 Derek M. Cianfrance (/ˈsiːənfræns/; born January 23, 1974) is an American film director, cinematographer, screenwriter, and editor.
-He is best known for writing and directing the films Blue Valentine, The Place Beyond the Pines and The Light Between Oceans as well as the HBO miniseries I Know This Much Is True.
-For his contributions to the story of Sound of Metal, he received a nomination for the Academy Award for Best Original Screenplay with its director Darius Marder and Abraham Marder.
+He is best known for writing and directing the films Blue Valentine (2010), The Place Beyond the Pines (2012), The Light Between Oceans (2017) and Roofman (2025) as well as the HBO miniseries I Know This Much Is True (2020).
+For his contributions to the story of Sound of Metal (2020), he received a nomination for the Academy Award for Best Original Screenplay with its director Darius Marder and Abraham Marder.
+His cinematic work often combines themes of domestic drama with a broad chronological scope, examining the relationship dynamics of characters across decades.

 Early life and education

-Cianfrance grew up in Lakewood, Colorado, and graduated Green Mountain High School, and then attended the University of Colorado Boulder, studying film production under avant-garde filmmakers Stan Brakhage and Phil Solomon.
+Cianfrance grew up in Lakewood, Colorado, and graduated from Green Mountain High School, and then attended the University of Colorado Boulder, studying film production under avant-garde filmmakers Stan Brakhage and Phil Solomon.

 Career

+1998–2017: Breakthrough and acclaim

 At 23, he wrote, directed, and edited his first feature film, Brother Tied, which premiered and was awarded at the International Filmfestival Mannheim-Heidelberg and was well received at festivals including Sundance.

 His second feature, Blue Valentine, starred Ryan Gosling and Michelle Williams.
 The two actors became familiar with their roles several years before filming but never met in person.
 The project was originally slated to shoot in California, but Cianfrance relocated to Brooklyn so that Williams could be with her daughter.
 There were no rehearsals and Cianfrance rarely shot more than one take per shot.
 The film was originally given an NC-17 rating, despite having little nudity and no violence.
 It has since been changed to an R-rating after an appeal was filed by The Weinstein Company.